Pablo

 Hi!
 Welcome to my webpage.

-I am a 3ʳᵈ year PhD student in computer science, working within the Partout team of the LIX laboratory under the supervision of Benjamin Werner.
+I am a post-doctoral researcher at the Grothendieck Institute, working on the formalization of topos theory in the Lean proof assistant.
+Previously I did a PhD in computer science, working within the Partout team of the LIX laboratory under the supervision of Benjamin Werner.

 Please feel free to send me a message at